QVeris

 @qverisai/mcp

-v0.6.0 — MCP server exposing discover, inspect, call plus usage_history and credits_ledger audit tools.
+v0.14.0 — MCP server exposing discover, inspect, probe, call plus usage_history and credits_ledger audit tools.
 For Cursor, Claude Desktop, and all MCP-compatible agents.
-One npx command, zero configuration; endpoint auto-detected from API key prefix.
+Configure QVERIS_BASE_URL with the endpoint shown by this site.

 Learn more →